-Installing a card access control system is one the best ways to improve the security of your site.
+Installing a card, key or ID access control system is one the best ways to improve the security of your site.
 It allows employees access to the building, while keeping others out.
 It can be used strictly to secure outside doors or to restrict access to certain parts of the building, such as the server room or human resources files.

 Card readers are just one of several types of door access control systems, but they're probably the most popular.
 You can opt for a system that scans employee ID badges or a Radio Frequency Identification (RFID) reader that recognizes an ID card or key fob when it is in close proximity to the reader.

 Card access control systems can be used for a small business to secure just one or two doors or for large, multi-site companies with hundreds or thousands of employees.
 Larger systems are often integrated with a company's time and attendance software to keep track of employee comings and goings.

 If you're concerned about security both inside and outside of the building, you can choose a card access control system that offers different levels of access to various areas within the building.
 You might want to restrict anyone but IT staff from entering the server room, for example, or you might want just a handful of employees to have access to an area where a new product is in development.
 If you work in a particularly sensitive industry or have government contracts, an interior card access system is a must.

 A card access control system consists of the readers that are placed near each restricted doorway, ID cards or RFID devices that are assigned to each employee, a secure locking system for each door and software.
 The software is extremely important because it will allow you to set varying levels of access for certain doors and areas.
 Ask for a demo before you commit to a system to make sure the software is easy to use.

 Card Access Control Average Costs #